poridhiEng/poridhi-labs/Poridhi Labs/Github Action Labs/Self-Hosted-Runner-k8s/README.md

 ### Why Kubernetes for Self-Hosted Runners?

-**1. Scalability**

-Dynamic Scaling: Kubernetes can automatically scale runners up or down based on demand using features like Horizontal Pod Autoscaling (HPA).
+**Scalability:** Kubernetes can automatically scale runners up or down based on demand using features like Horizontal Pod Autoscaling (HPA).
 You can increase the number of runner pods during peak activity and reduce them during low activity, saving costs and resources.

-**2. High Availability**

-Kubernetes ensures high availability by automatically restarting pods if they fail.
+**High Availability:** Kubernetes ensures high availability by automatically restarting pods if they fail.
 Self-healing capabilities reduce downtime for workflows.
 Kubernetes can distribute jobs across multiple nodes, ensuring optimal utilization and no single point of failure.

-**3. Resource Management**

-Kubernetes allows fine-grained control over resource allocation using requests and limits for CPU and memory.
+**Resource Management:** Kubernetes allows fine-grained control over resource allocation using requests and limits for CPU and memory.
 This ensures that self-hosted runners don't overwhelm the cluster or underutilize resources.

 ### Example Use Case with Kubernetes